oblivia-simplex/Narrativity/1_moriarty.md

 be the shuck it is.
 To provide a method for reading, to alter the activity of reading itself.
 In retrospect or in the sense that it had already taken place.
 She read the scene before the crime.
-Or we wouldn\'t be having this conversation.
+Or we wouldn't be having this conversation.
 His ambition is naked, mechanical.
 He also wants to read.

 The vaginal scroll